Sydney New Year's Eve: Waterfall effect

 A continual stream of fireworks falling from the base of the bridge down to actually touch the water.
 The waterfall comprises approximately 1,100 candle fireworks.
 Each year, it has been a traditional golden waterfall.

 Some years the waterfall effect has been changed such as on NYE 2000 when the waterfall changed colours from gold to silver.
 NYE 2000 was also unique in that fireworks were also fired for the first time from the gantry of the bridge.

-NYE 2002 had a "strobing angelic" waterfall effect where 144 Roman candles released mines and stars that "twinkled".
-This effect was repeated on NYE 2005 where it changed colour from red to white and also on NYE 2006 where it was coloured only green.
+NYE 2002/03 had a "strobing angelic" waterfall effect where 144 Roman candles released mines and stars that "twinkled".
+This effect was repeated on NYE 2005 where it changed colour from red to white, on NYE 2006 where it was coloured only green, and in NYE 2020, alongside the usual waterfall.

-NYE 2004 had the traditional golden waterfall effect except that it slowed crossed the bridge from south to north.
+NYE 2004/05 had the traditional golden waterfall effect except that it slowed crossed the bridge from south to north.
 This was a difficult set up due to the arch's access but a first of its kind on the bridge with a spectacular "torrent style" waterfall effect.

-On NYE 2015 a waterfall with fireworks cascaded during the middle of the family fireworks display.
+On NYE 2015, a waterfall with fireworks cascaded during the middle of the family fireworks display.

-On NYE 2017 a rainbow waterfall cascaded from the Harbour Bridge during the midnight show, celebrating the legalisation of same-sex marriage in Australia.
+During NYE 2017/18 a rainbow waterfall cascaded from the Harbour Bridge during the midnight show, celebrating the legalisation of same-sex marriage in Australia.
 This was repeated on NYE 2022, celebrating Sydney hosting WorldPride in 2023.

 The years where the traditional golden waterfall effect has not been featured completely are; NYE 2000 (golden to silver), NYE 2002 (green & white strobing angelic), NYE 2005 (red to white strobing angelic), and NYE 2006 (green strobing angelic).

 The golden waterfall was to be used again on NYE 2018, however, it failed to ignite as programmed.

-The waterfall was successfully used the following year on NYE 2019 to welcome in 2020.
+The waterfall has been successfully used each year since.

-For the first time since 2006, the traditional golden waterfall was briefly accompanied by a white strobing angelic waterfall for NYE 2020.

 Broadcast

-From 1996 to 2006, the rights to the television broadcast were held by the Nine Network with Richard Wilkins as a host for almost every year and Eddie McGuire for the 1999–2000 telecast.
+From 1996 to 2006, the rights to the television broadcast were held by the Nine Network with Richard Wilkins as a host for almost every year and Eddie McGuire and Richard Wilkins as a co-host for the 1999–2000 telecast.
 From 2006 to 2009, Network Ten was broadcaster after winning a three-year deal from Nine.
 In 2009, Nine regained the rights back from Ten until 2013.
-ABC, ABC HD, ABN and ABC Australia had the rights since 2013.
+The Australian Broadcasting Corporation (ABC) has held the rights since 2013, with coverage being carried by ABC TV and ABC Australia.
+On radio, the fireworks' soundtrack is simulcast by KIIS 1065.

-The City of Sydney put its Sydney New Year's Eve fireworks coverage to tender following the conclusion of ABC's two-year contract, with the broadcaster having continued as broadcaster since.
+The City of Sydney put its Sydney New Year's Eve fireworks coverage to tender following the conclusion of the ABC's two-year contract, with the broadcaster having continued as broadcaster since.
 The 2015 fireworks were the first to utilise drone-mounted cameras for additional angles, and since 2016, an official international webcast has been streamed on platforms such as Facebook.